Kazungula: General administration

 Kazungula was elevated to district status in September 1998.
 Government departments, parastatals, and NGOs operate there in agriculture, forestry and fisheries.
 The following governments and government departments operate: Council, education, health, police, National Registration, immigration, social welfare, community development and ZESCO.

 Political system, governance and traditional leadership

 The district is covered by one parliamentary constituency and fourteen political wards which include Sikaunzwe, Sekute, Nwezi, Moomba, Nyawa, Nuba, Kauwe and Chooma.
-Traditionally, the district is divided into five chiefdoms and these are Chief Sekute, Chief Nyawa, Chief Musokotwanwe, Chief Mukuni and Chief Moomba.
-The main tribes in the district are Toka Laya, Nkoya, Lozi, and Tonga.
+Traditionally, the district is divided into five chiefdoms and these are Chief Sekute, Chief Nyawa, Chief Musokotwane, Chief Mukuni and Chief Moomba.
+The main tribes in the district are Toka Leya, Nkoya, Lozi, and Tonga.

 Local economy

 The majority (66%) of the population within Kazungula does not receive any form of income (CSO 2010).
 The largest industries are peasant/subsistence farming, cross-border trading and fishing.
 The main economic sectors in Kazungula are agriculture, manufacturing, trade, commerce and tourism.

 The informal sector is characterised by fish trading, trading in second hand and new clothes and footwear, small-scale fishing, trading in vegetables and other foodstuffs, beer brewing, carpentry, production and selling of traditional handicrafts, trading in groceries, restaurants, bars and charcoal burning and selling.
 The major activity in the secondary sector is the generation of power at Batoka Gorge located in Mukuni ward.
 Other secondary sector activities though of less economic significance are the production of timber and carpentry.